Learning Goals

 Student Affairs Learning Goals

-Student Affairs learning goals provide a framework for understanding student cocurricular learning resulting from the programs, services, and activities provided by Student Affairs departments.
-The learning goals—Personal Development, Peer Engagement, Social Responsibility, and Lifelong Learning—serve as broad learning domains, each with learning outcomes, themes, and descriptors of student learning.
+Student Affairs learning goals provide a framework for understanding student cocurricular learning resulting from the programs and services provided by Student Affairs departments.
+The learning goals—Personal Development, Peer Engagement, Social Responsibility, and Lifelong Learning—serve as broad learning goals, each with learning outcomes, themes, and descriptors of student learning.

-In 2022, the Student Affairs Learning Goals were adapted from the Council for the Advancement of Standards in Higher Education (CAS) Learning and Development Outcomes, which served as the Student Affairs Learning Goals from 2014-2021.
+During the 2022-2023 academic year, the Learning Goals were adapted from the Council for the Advancement of Standards in Higher Education (CAS) Learning and Development Outcomes, which served as the Student Affairs Learning Goals from 2014-2021.
 The learning goals were revised in favor of concepts and terminology that would be recognizable and easy to understand for all members of the KU community.
 To ensure relevance to the student learning experience and alignment with the University of Kansas Institutional Learning Goals, the learning goals are reviewed regularly by the Student Affairs assessment committee.

-Definition: Personal Development activities provide opportunities for students to develop their personal identity, ethics, and a positive sense of self with the goal of assisting them in identifying their place in the world.
+Definition: Personal Development activities provide opportunities for students to reflect on their personal and social identities, engage in ethical reasoning, and develop a positive sense of self with the goal of assisting them in establishing an individual worldview.

 KU Learning Goal: Ethics and Professional Responsibility